Losing a loved one to suicide is a unique, tragic and raw experience.

 If you are contemplating suicide:

-When people choose suicide, the pain they so desperately want to leave them gets transferred in an explosion of suffering onto others around them.
+When people choose suicide, the pain they so desperately want to escape gets transferred to others around them.
 It is not uncommon to feel hopeless in the wake of what has happened.
 If you or someone you know is contemplating suicide please call the Distress Centre's 24 hour crisis line at 403-266-HELP (4357).
 If you or a person you know is at immediate risk of harming themselves call 9-1-1.

 24 hour free counselling by phone